zxzixuanwang/rabbitmq_exporter/README.md

 Please note this an unofficial plugin.
 There is also an official plugin from [RabbitMQ.com](https://www.rabbitmq.com/prometheus.html).
 See [comparison to official exporter](#comparison-to-official-exporter)

-## Installation

-### Binary release

-You can download the latest release on the [release page](https://github.com/kbudde/rabbitmq_exporter/releases).
-Docker images are push to [docker hub](https://hub.docker.com/r/kbudde/rabbitmq-exporter/tags)

-### docker: rabbitmq container with network sharing

-The rabbitmq_exporter is sharing the network interface with the rabbitmq container -> it is possible to use localhost and default user/password (guest).

-1. Start rabbitMQ

-        docker run -d -e RABBITMQ_NODENAME=my-rabbit --name my-rabbit -p 9419:9419 rabbitmq:3-management

-1. Start rabbitmq_exporter in container.

-        docker run -d --net=container:my-rabbit kbudde/rabbitmq-exporter

-Now your metrics are exposed through [http://host:9419/metrics](http://host:9419/metrics).
-The management plugin does not need to be exposed.

 ## Configuration